-As Winnipeg’s special teams coordinator, Walters oversaw a unit that last year boasted one of the league’s most electrifying returners in Demond Washington, whose team-leading 2,011 all-purpose yards ranked him fourth in the league and was the most by any Blue Bomber since Fred Reid amassed 2,035 in 2009.
+As Winnipeg’s special teams coordinator, Walters oversaw a unit that in 2012 boasted one of the league’s most electrifying returners in Demond Washington, whose team-leading 2,011 all-purpose yards ranked him fourth in the league and was the most by any Blue Bomber since Fred Reid amassed 2,035 in 2009.
 The punt return teams sprung Washington for two touchdowns and in 2011, the cover units never surrendered a single major.

 Walters joined Winnipeg after spending four seasons as the head coach of the University of Guelph Gryphons where he posted a 13-18-1 overall record and advanced to the playoffs in three of the four seasons he was at the helm.
 In 2007, Guelph had one of their best seasons in recent history as they finished 4-4 and hosted not only their first home playoff game since 1986, but also the 100th Yates Cup – their first Yates appearance since winning it in 1996.
 Walters was also the special teams coordinator from 2007-2009 for Team West in the CIS All-Star game.